akinbicer/n-tier-architecture/README.md

 - Single responsibility for each request and response.

 ## Issues, Feature Requests or Support
-Please use the [New Issue](https://github.com/akinbicer/n-tier-architecture/issues/new) button to add the issue, feature request or support question directly to the development team.
+Please use the [New Issue](https://github.com/akinbicer/n-tier-architecture/issues/new) button to submit issues, feature requests or support issues directly to me.
 You can also send an e-mail to akin.bicer@outlook.com.tr.